Joystream/community-repo/council/kpi/27-CC-1/27_CC_1_Free_Editing_Tools.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-PS The part about the window, I shared with the curator @igrex
+PS The part about the windows, I shared with the curator @igrex